rust-lang/rfcs/text/0000-deprecated-scheduled-removal.md

 5 |     let _ = ThisItemIsDeprecated;
   |             ^^^^^^^^^^^^^^^^^^^^
   |
-  = note: this deprecated item will be removed in version 0.3.0 = note: `#[warn(deprecated)]` on by default
+  = note: this deprecated unit struct will be removed in version 0.3.0 = note: `#[warn(deprecated)]` on by default
 ```
 The added line `note: this deprecated item will be removed in version 0.3.0`  tells the user this deprecated item will be removed in version